Master of Science in Biomedical Sciences

 • The Nutrition and Metabolism major deals with the methods of nutrition research and the relation between nutrition, metabolism and pathology: diabetes, obesity, hypertension, atherosclerosis etc. The major has a direct link with medical laboratory diagnostics and its underlying validation systems.

 • The Tissue Engineering and Regenerative Medicine major is an interdisciplinary field of biomedical research combining life sciences, engineering and materials sciences to stimulate the maintenance, repair and replacement of diseased and damaged tissues.
-The major provides an in-depth training in this subfield of biomedical sciences, including cell death, stem cell biology, biomaterials, and tissue/organ engineering.
+The major provides an in-depth training in this subfield of biomedical sciences, including cell death, stem cell biology, biomaterials and tissue/organ engineering.

 • The Medical Radiation Sciences major can be considered as preparation for an advanced programme in Medical Radiation Physics with a focus on patient radiation protection in medical diagnostics and therapy.
 The most recent insights in radiation biology, radiation dosimetry and radiochemistry will be studied as well as the technological innovations in radiation sciences.